 Know what grout to use

 There are many different types of grout.
-There is sanded, non-sanded and epoxy grout.
-But for now, I will only cover sanded and non-sanded grouts.
+In this video for grouting a floor, we would use a sanded grout.
+For a smaller grout lines for walls, we would use a non-sanded or epoxy grout.
+But for now, I will only cover sanded and unsanded grouts.

 A sanded grout is used for floor tiles while a non-sanded grout is used for wall tiles like in a bathroom with a tiled wall.